WebmasterCamp/jwcx-registration-frontend/README.md

 ## TODOs

-1. Add more Form Types: Dropdown Select for Religion, Grade and Shirt Size, and DatePicker for Birthdate.
+1. Add Proper DatePicker for Birthdate.

 2. Update font to RSU, RSU Text and KeepCalm, and update style according to JWCx CI